Hierosaurus

-Hierosaurus (meaning "sacred lizard") is an extinct genus of nodosaurid ankylosaur which lived during the Late Cretaceous 87 to 82 million years ago.
+Hierosaurus (meaning "sacred lizard") is an extinct genus of ankylosaur which lived during the Late Cretaceous 87 to 82 million years ago.
 Its fossils were found in the Smoky Hill Chalk Member of the Niobrara Formation, in western Kansas, which would have been near the middle of the Western Interior Sea during the Late Cretaceous.
-It was a nodosaurid, an ankylosaur without a clubbed tail.
+It was likely a nodosaurid.